Landiie/SAMMI-File-Downloader/README.md

 ## ⁉ What can it do?

-This extension features one command, and that is `Folder Reader: Read`!
-The usage is incredibly simple, and so is installation!
+This extension allows you to download whatever files you want from the internet! one command! wowzers!

 ### Example Usage 📝
 #### Input: